DataDog/datadog-cdk-constructs/README.md

   - `datadog-cdk-constructs` >= 0.8.5

 ### Alternative Methods to Enable Source Code Integration
 If the automatic implementation doesn't work for your case, please follow one of the two guides below.
-Note: the two alternate methods only work for Typescript.
+Note: the two alternate guides only work for Typescript.
 <details>
   <summary>datadog-cdk version satisfied, but Datadog Github Integration NOT installed</summary>